-We need the flexibility to maintain range of motion in our joints, so stretching keeps the muscles flexible, strong, and healthy.
+We need flexibility to maintain the range of motion in our joints, so stretching keeps the muscles flexible, strong, and healthy.
 Otherwise, the muscles shorten and tighten.
 Hence, when you call upon the muscles for activity, they are weak and unable to extend fully.
 Those things put your joints at risk for pain, strains, and muscle damage.

 What Are Shin Splints?

 Shin splints, medically known as Medial Tibial Stress Syndrome, are among the most dangerous conditions an athlete faces.
 When left untreated and with continued activity, stress fractures could develop.
-Signs of stress fracture without imaging include feeling a severe ache in the shin while at rest and failure for the taping techniques to provide relief.
+Signs of stress fracture without imaging include feeling a severe ache in the shin while at rest and failure of the taping techniques to provide relief.